chiragsanghvi/JavascriptSDK/README.md

 #### Geolocation

-You can specify a property type as a geography type for a given schema or relation.
+You can specify a property type as a geography type for a given type or relation.
 These properties are essential latitude-longitude pairs.
 Such properties support geo queries based on a user defined radial or polygonal region on the map.
 These are extremely useful for making map based or location based searches.
 E.g., searching for a list of all restaurants within 20 miles of a given users locations.

 ##### Radial Search